 Translated by Verity Lane

-A Guide To Asakusa's Popular Souvenir Street - Nakamise Dori
+Nakamise Dori - A Guide To Asakusa's Popular Souvenir Street

 Written by Shiori Nakajima

-The street is thought to have been founded during either the Kyoho era (1716-1736) or the Genroku era (1688-1704), making it one of Japan's oldest shopping arcades.
-These days, a total of 89 stores line up along the 250 meter long strip, transforming this street into the prime shopping spot in Asakusa.
+The street is thought to have been founded during either the Kyoho era (1716-1736) or the Genroku era (1688-1704).
+This makes it one of Japan's oldest shopping arcades.
+These days, around 89 stores are lined up along the 250-meter long strip, transforming this street into a shopping spot ideal for finding Japanese gifts and traditional souvenirs in Asakusa.